-The Crossing: What to watch as impeachment heads to Senate
+The crossing: What to watch as impeachment heads to Senate

 The Senate then considers some mundane-sounding details, as well as some historic ones, according to the precedent of Clinton's impeachment trial.

 First, they'll consider resolutions on such things as how to arrange the chamber to accommodate the prosecution and defense teams, and who can watch from the galleries.
-Then, according to a memo circulated among senators, comes a series of formalities: the reception of the House managers.
+Then, according to a memo circulated among senators, comes a series of formalities, including the reception of the House managers.

 By the end of the week, the managers are expected to exhibit the articles of impeachment.
 Roberts and the senators will take their oaths.
 And the senators will sign an oath book used since 1986 for presidential and judicial impeachment trials that has been stored at the National Archives.